Technici4n/FastTransferLib/README.md

 ## Goals of the project
 * The major goal of the project is trying to design a simple yet very efficient design for an item and fluid transfer api for potential inclusion in Fabric API in the future.
-  In particular, that includes experimenting with fixed base 81000 denominators for the fluid api.
-* For this api to be a drop-in replacement in the current 1.16 ecosystem, it will be bundled with `Inventory`/`SidedInventory` and LBA interop, but that may be removed in the future if it is not necessary anymore.
+* For this api to be a drop-in replacement in the current 1.16 ecosystem, it will be bundled with `Inventory`/`SidedInventory` interop, and LBA if that proves to be possible, but that may be removed in the future if it is not necessary anymore.
 * Another goal of this api is to replace the slow and annoying-to-use TR energy api by a much faster and better energy api, **not** for inclusion in Fabric API.
 To ease the transition, FTL comes with a compat layer that allows it to interact transparently with TR energy blocks.

 ## Users of the API